Logo

 The corresponding qualified certifications are expected for the purpose of verification.

-VII.
+IV.
 Expectations with regard to human rights and environmental concerns

 We make the consideration of the expectations listed below (“Expectations”) a prerequisite for entering into and continuation of all our business relationships.
 These Expectations are as follows:

-Child Labor: Individuals below the minimum age permitted by local law must not be employed.
+> Child Labour and young workers: Individuals below the minimum age permitted by local law must not be employed.
 In case that such local laws and the core ILO standards regarding child labour including ILO Convention 138 are in conflict, it shall be operated in accordance with ILO Convention 138.
 According to ILO Convention 138 the minimum employment age for employment should not be less than the compulsory schooling age of the country in which the individual is employed but in any case, not less than 15 years.
 However, in those countries subject to the developing country exception of the ILO Convention 138, no workers under the age of 14 shall be employed.

 We expressly reserve the right to adjust these Expectations at any time.
 The supplier undertakes to comply with the Expectations listed above as well as such further Expectations as they may be defined by us based on a risk analysis and hereafter respectively notified to the supplier immediately in writing.

-VIII.
-Control-mechanisms and sanctions
+VI.
+Implementation, Control-mechanisms and sanctions

 1. Management and control systems

-2. Questionnaire / Audit
+3. Questionnaire / Audit

 We may verify supplier’s compliance with the Expectations as well as its further commitments and obligations set out in this Supplier Code of Conduct through appropriate control-measures, which may include a self-assessment questionnaire.

-The supplier shall, at our request, enable us to verify at the supplier’s premises compliance with this Supplier Code of Conduct, in particular as to whether the Expectations and Basic Principles outlined above are being addressed appropriately.
+The supplier shall, at our request, enable us to verify at the supplier’s premises compliance with this Supplier Code of Conduct, in particular as to whether the Expectations and Basic Principles outlined above are being addressed appropriately (“Audit”).
 We shall also have the right to commission a third party, which is bound to confidentiality by profession and acceptable to supplier, to do so.
 To this end, the supplier shall grant us or such third party access to its premises as well as all documentation and information necessary for this purpose during normal business hours with reasonable advance notice, to the extent permitted by law.
-The supplier may deny access in particular if the provision of documents and information would contravene the protection of trade and business secrets or violate statutory provisions.
-Moreover, we shall take care that the supplier’s business is disturbed as little as possible by such (own or third party) activity at supplier’s premises.
-All other rights remain reserved.

 In the event that the Violation is of a serious nature, we reserve the right to suspend the business relationship until the Violation has ended.
 For the duration of such temporary suspension of the business relationship, the corresponding contractual obligations of us and the supplier shall also be suspended.
 We will inform the supplier in writing about the start and end of the suspension.
-For the avoidance of doubts; even if we suspend the business
+For the avoidance of doubts; even if we suspend the business relationship in accordance with this section VI.
+4, the supplier remains liable for the consequences of the Violation, including possible damages and expenses resulting from suspension due to the Violation.

-IX.
+VIII.
 Applicable Law and Jurisdiction

-X. Declaration of Supplier
+IX.
+Declaration of Supplier

 Data protection information on the supplier portal (Mandatory)